flatcar/scripts/PREFIX.md

 ## Path to stabilisation TODO list

-Before prefix build support are considered stable, the below must be implemented:
+Before prefix build support is considered stable, the below must be implemented:
 1. Integrate `cb-bootstrap` with the Flatcar SDK.
    Currently, `setup_prefix` uses cross-boss' `cb-bootstrap` to set up the prefix environment.
    Bootstrapping must be fully integrated with the Flatcar SDK before prefix builds are considered stable.